revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/02-IntroductionTonpmAndnode.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-`npm update` command is used to update the node package manager to the latest version.
+The `npm update command is used to update the node package manager to the latest version.

 It will also install missing packages.